top of page

 Prepare To Interview Your Family Member

 In the past, I recommended gathering a notepad and an audio recorder.
-Today, you still might want a notepad, but you don't need an audio recorded when you have your phone.
+Today, you still might want a notepad, but you don't need an audio recorder when you have your phone.

 • Know what style of interview you want to conduct.
 For instance, formal or informal?